Daimler (DDAIF) Got Some Good News

-Kepler Capital analyst Thomas Besson upgraded Daimler (DDAIF) to Buy yesterday and set a price target of EUR35.00.
-The company’s shares closed last Wednesday at $30.23.
+In a report released yesterday, Thomas Besson from Kepler Capital upgraded Daimler (DDAIF) to Buy, with a price target of EUR35.00.
+The company’s shares closed last Tuesday at $30.14.

-According to TipRanks.com, Besson is ranked 0 out of 5 stars with an average return of -6.5% and a 34.5% success rate.
-Besson covers the Consumer Goods sector, focusing on stocks such as Compagnie Générale des Établissements Michelin, Bayerische Motoren Werke Aktiengesellschaft, and Continental Aktiengesellschaft.
+According to TipRanks.com, Besson ‘s ranking currently consits of no stars on a 0-5 ranking scale, with an average return of -8.5% and a 32.7% success rate.
+Besson covers the Consumer Goods sector, focusing on stocks such as Compagnie Générale des Établissements Michelin, Bayerische Motoren Werke Aktiengesellschaft, and Fiat Chrysler Automobiles.

-Daimler has an analyst consensus of Hold, with a price target consensus of $37.65, which is a 22.4% upside from current levels.
-In a report issued on April 3, RBC Capital also maintained a Buy rating on the stock with a EUR39.00 price target.
+Daimler has an analyst consensus of Hold, with a price target consensus of $37.23, implying a 25.2% upside from current levels.
+In a report issued on April 8, J.P.
+Morgan also maintained a Buy rating on the stock with a EUR29.00 price target.

 See today’s analyst top recommended stocks >>